MicrosoftDocs/power-platform/power-platform/guidance/coe/almaccelerator-powerpages.md

 ## Upload Power Apps Portal/Power Pages website to downstream environments

-No additional steps are required to upload Power Apps Portal/Power Pages website to downstream environments.
-Use the [ALM accelerator for Power Platform app](almacceleratorpowerplatform-components.md) **DEPLOY SOLUTION** option which will upload of Power Apps Portal/Power Pages website to your downstream environments.
+No other steps are required to upload Power Apps Portal/Power Pages website to downstream environments.
+Use the [ALM accelerator for Power Platform app](almacceleratorpowerplatform-components.md) **DEPLOY SOLUTION** option that will upload of Power Apps Portal/Power Pages website to your downstream environments.

-## Complete Power Apps Portal/Power Pages website set up post deployment
+## Complete Power Apps Portal/Power Pages website setup post deployment

 Follow these steps to update the website binding once the Power Apps Portal/Power Pages website has been deployed to your downstream environments:

 1. Open **Power Apps portals admin center**.
 [Steps to open Power Apps portals admin center](/power-apps/maker/portals/overview)
-1. Under the 'Update Portal Bindings', select the website which got transported from your maker/dev environment and click on **Update**
+1. Under the 'Update Portal Bindings', select the website that got transported from your maker/dev environment and select on **Update**

    ![Power Apps Portal/Power Pages Website update binding.](media/setup-almacceleratorpowerplatform/Portal-Update-Bindings.png)

 ## Be aware of configuration cache

-If your changes are not reflected on the website post deployment, you will need to clear the configuration cache - there are multiple options to clear the configuration cache:
+If your changes aren't reflected on the website post deployment, you'll need to clear the configuration cache - there are multiple options to clear the configuration cache:

-### Restart the portal in the Power Apps portal admin aenter
+### Restart the portal in the Power Apps portal admin center

-1. If you are an administrator, this is the easiest option.
+1. If you're an administrator, this is the easiest option.
 1. Open **[Power Apps portals admin center](/power-apps/maker/portals/overview)**.
 1. Navigate to Portal Actions > Restart.